 EuRoC will provide standardised launch rails for the teams that do not intend to bring their own launch rail.
-One of the EuRoC Launch rails which will generally be near the paddock during Flight Readiness Reviews for the Launch Rail Fit Check, while three will be at the Launch Site.
-The vehicle is guided by a 50 mm x 50 mm cross-section aluminium rail by Kanya (see Figure 4 for details) The launch rail length is 12 m and the launch rail inclination usually 84±1° to vertical, which may be lowered on a case-by-case basis if the EuRoC officials deem it necessary.
+The vehicle is guided by a 50 mm x 50 mm cross-section aluminium rail by Kanya (see Figure 4 for details) The launch rail length is 12 m and the launch rail inclination usually $84^{\circ}\pm1^{\circ}$ to vertical, which may be lowered on a case-by-case basis if the EuRoC officials deem it necessary.
 For details on the launch lugs, please see Section 6.2.4.